Autism & Probiotics

 7 Tips for Autism Prevention and Treatment

-1. Expecting Moms, consider optimizing your gut health by taking probiotics (both prior to and during pregnancy and for your new borns).
+1. Expecting Moms, consider optimizing your gut health by taking probiotics (both prior to and during pregnancy and for your new-borns).

 2. Eat whole organic foods, fermented foods, avoid processed foods & GMO foods and artificial sweeteners.